AishaSari/business-profit-analysis/README.md

 ## Project Overview

-This project analyzes business profitability across different geographic locations and over time using business revenue and business count data from Statistics Canada.
-The analysis focuses on estimating profit metrics, performing statistical testing, regression analysis, and creating informative visualizations to compare profitability across regions.
+This project examines whether geographic location is associated with small-business profitability in Canada.
+Using aggregated Statistics Canada data, the analysis compares businesses located in functional urban areas with those in rural and small-town areas.

+Because the dataset does not contain reported profit, average revenue per business was calculated and profit was estimated using an assumed 15% profit margin.
+Statistical testing, regression analysis, and visualization were then used to evaluate whether the difference between urban and rural businesses was statistically meaningful.

 ---